-What Is the Invisible Web?
+What Is the Invisible Web

-To learn about the Invisible Web and how deep web search engines can help, we first need to discuss the three different layers of the Web.
+What is the Invisible Web?
+For the most part, it exists within the realm of the Deep Web, which general-purpose web crawlers do not reach.
+To learn about the Invisible Web and how Deep Web search engines can help, we first need to discuss the three different layers of the web in brief.

-So what is the Invisible Web?
-For the most part, it exists within the realm of the Deep Web where general-purpose web crawlers do not reach.
 For example, most public records are stored in databases and not on individual static web pages.
-This makes it “invisible” to Google, but we can get this information from deep web search engines.
+This makes it “invisible” to Google, but we can get this information from Deep Web search engines.

-As you can imagine, the official government repository of all the publicly available information on the USA’s agencies, states, laws, tax information, jobs and more contains a whole lot of information.
-From here, you can linked through to site of specific sites and even tribal governments, accessing all kinds of records from birth and death certificates to old legal information.
+From the main search page, you can link through to sites of specific institutions and even tribal governments, accessing all kinds of records from birth and death certificates to old legal information.
 It’s a powerful source of information for rigorous folks.

 4. Wayback Machine

 The algorithm is said to be updated regularly, and the user interface is very straightforward, so if you are looking for an entry point into the Deep Web, this is a good place to start.

 As is the case with most of the sites on this list, Torch makes it a point to let you know that it will not track or censor you and absolutely respects your privacy.
 The biggest downside of Torch?
 The ads.

 7. Directory of Open Access Journals

-How many times have you come across an academic journal you wanted to reach only to find you need a subscription?
+How many times have you come across an academic journal you wanted to read only to find you need a subscription?
 The Directory of Open Access Journals is here to help.
-It has more than 11,800 journals available across 80 languages from 126 different countries.
+It has more than 18,000 journals available across 80 languages from 126 different countries.

 If there has ever been a time when you wanted to look at a backlog of the world’s historical newspapers, Elephind is for you.
 With more than 3.8 million newspapers available across 4,300 different titles, there are a total of more than 200 million archives at your disposal.

 Sites like WorldCat help bring the Deep Web that revolves around indexing databases to the forefront.
 Going from library to library to find an item is massively time-consuming, so trust that WorldCat can do the work for you.
-Books, DVDs, CDs, articles and more are all available as search engine topics.
+Books, DVDs, CDs, articles, and more are all available as search engine topics.

-If you want to move on to something a little more invisible, you can search for email addresses, criminal records, social media profiles, current and previous addresses and more.
+If you want to move on to something a little more invisible, you can search for email addresses, criminal records, social media profiles, current and previous addresses, and more.
 Spokeo does most of the people work for you – all with a ten-digit phone number.

 11. The Hidden Wiki